5 Steps to a Vibrant Garden and Home Exterior Published 04/12/2013

 - If your lawnmower isn't starting watch Matt show you what the problem could be.
 If it’s not cutting properly, try our Common Lawnmower Faults and How to Fix Them troubleshooting article.

 Fertiliser and weed control - A good all-round fertiliser will nourish your grass while keeping weeds at bay.

 - Has your lawn grown moss over the winter?
-Try a product like EverGreen Complete, which will kill off moss and give your lawn a dose of nitrogen, promoting grass growth and taming weeds.
+Try a product which will kill off moss and give your lawn a dose of nitrogen, promoting grass growth and taming weeds.
 Apply every 6 weeks through the growing season to keep your grass happy.

 - If you're looking for a low budget fertilising solution, collect your grass clippings and let them decompose on your lawn.
 They will provide it with nutrients equivalent to one or two fertiliser applications.